-Aluminum castings are prized for their light-weight, smooth surface finish, and high-strength when it comes to detailed castings.
-Often used in cars and cookware, aluminum casting use is expected to grow, especially with the increased aluminum use in vehicles due to the lightweight, durable nature.
-With a higher strength-to-weight ratio, aluminum is being recognized as more efficient than other metals like cast iron or steel.
+Aluminum castings are prized for their lightweight, smooth surface finish, and high strength when it comes to detailed castings.
+Often used in cars and cookware, aluminum casting use is expected to grow, especially with the increased aluminum use in vehicles due to its lightweight, durable nature.
+With a higher strength-to-weight ratio, aluminum is recognized as more efficient than other metals like cast iron or steel.

 Brass castings are preferred in residential and commercial construction due to the natural resistance to rust and corrosion.
 Brass is widely used for household appliances and plumbing fittings.
 You may not realize it, but you are probably surrounded by brass all day long.

 Typically, the most common methods for casting aluminum are no-bake, lost foam, green sand casting, and die casting.
 A casting method that is growing in popularity for aluminum casting is “die casting”.
 Similar to permanent mold casting, die casting uses high pressure to preserve detail.